mgundogan20/Raytracer/README.md

 At this point, the raytracer can still only detect spheres, but it can now simulate both specular and diffuse reflections.
 With these capabilities, it can generate images that are a significant improvement over the initial version.

-Single photon:
+Single photon per pixel:

 <img src ="https://user-images.githubusercontent.com/72755125/235988216-dc44428c-1791-4fbd-a155-5ddb23f35492.png" width="600" height="400">
-100 photons:
+100 photons per pixel:

 <img src ="https://user-images.githubusercontent.com/72755125/235988237-7d0a15ba-03a7-41ca-b94e-578e84e24c53.png" width="600" height="400">
-200 photons:
+200 photons per pixel:

 <img src ="https://user-images.githubusercontent.com/72755125/235988251-7f2f6fc6-5231-4f06-8e3e-e13432428bab.png" width="600" height="400">